KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 **L₄ (Sophis / Morgis):** Architectural and archetypal resonance.
 The embodied being who resonates with L₄ participates in the structuring principles of the cosmos — they perceive and work with pattern, proportion, and intelligibility at the archetypal scale.
 This is the domain of the architect, the visionary, the being who translates archetypal template into manifest form.

 **L₅ (Theon):** Threshold resonance.
-The embodied being who resonates with L₅ participates in the gateway function of oriented awareness itself — the first and deepest centropic principle: awareness facing Source, the call to remembrance and return.
+The embodied being who resonates with L₅ participates in the gateway function of oriented awareness itself — the first and deepest centropic principle: awareness facing Aion, the call to remembrance and return.

 ### 6.3 Entropic Cross-Band Resonance